redhat-cop/declarative-openshift/README.md

 ### Management Cluster
 In order to deploy a new OpenShift Cluster using CAPI, you will need a management cluster with the necessary CAPI and CAPA deployments in an operational state.

-#### Install Tools
 To get started, install the following tools on your local machine:
  - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
  - [clusterawsadm](https://github.com/kubernetes-sigs/cluster-api-provider-aws/releases) CLI tool
  - [clusterctl](https://cluster-api.sigs.k8s.io/user/quick-start.html#install-clusterctl) CLI tool
  - kubectl and/or oc CLI tool
  - [helm](https://helm.sh/docs/intro/quickstart/#install-helm)

-#### Install a Kubernetes Cluster or Login to existing Cluster

-ClusterAPI requires an existing kubernetes cluster accessible via Kubectl that will be transformed into a management cluster by the clusterctl command.

-You can either log in to an existing Openshift Cluster to establish the current-context or launch a local kind cluster for this purpose.

-#### Prepare Environment & Management Cluster

 Run the following commands to prepare the environment and management cluster:
 ```